 What has happened since?
 What role are youth groups playing in the second year of implementation of Sustainable Development Goals (SDGs) endorsed by the international community in September 2015?
 Will there be a DPI / NGO conference in 2017 despite a new Secretary-General and management team taking office in January?
 What does it mean serving as Under-Secretary-General for Communications and Public Information at the United Nations?

-These are the questions Ramesh Jaura, Editor-in-Chief and International Correspondent of IDN, flagship agency of the International Press Syndicate (INPS) asked Cristina Gallach, Under-Secretary-General for Communications and Public Information, Department of Public Information (DPI).
+These are the questions Ramesh Jaura, Editor-in-Chief and International Correspondent of IDN, flagship agency of the International Press Syndicate group, asked Cristina Gallach, Under-Secretary-General for Communications and Public Information, Department of Public Information (DPI), in an e-mail interview.
 Read the Q&A in full:

 Q: Nearly seven months ago on June 1, 2016 representatives of non-governmental organizations (NGOs) and academia adopted a global education action agenda at the UNDPI/NGO conference in Gyeongju, South Korea.
 What would you say has been achieved since then?